gjr80/weewx-gw1000/readme.txt

 configure it to use either the simulator or another driver of your choice.

-2. Install the Ecowitt Gateway driver extension using the wee_extension utility as per Installation as a WeeWX driver step 2 above.
+2. Install the Ecowitt Gateway driver extension using the wee_extension utility as per Installation as a WeeWX driver at step 2 above.

-3. Edit weewx.conf and under the [Engine] [[Services]] stanza add an entry user.gw1000.Gw1000Service to the data_services option.
-It should look something
+3. Edit weewx.conf and under the [Engine] [[Services]] stanza add an entry user.gw1000.GatewayService to the data_services option.
+It should look something like:
-like:

     [Engine]